littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 -   Similar to Redux, if you subscribe, unsubscribe, or change state while a listener is being called, the changes will not affect the current dispatch.
 However, they will affect the next dispatch.

--   The previous state is a reference to the last emit's state.
-This means that if multiple actions are dispatched, the previous state will be the state the listener was last called with, not the state from the last action.
+-   The second argument to a listener is a reference to the previous state passed to the listener.
+This means that if multiple actions are dispatched, the second argument will be the state the listener was last called with, not the state from the last action.

 ---